tgies/ratpans/README.md

 synopsis
 --------

-ratpans is a tool that allows you to automate backups using the Tarsnap backup service.
+ratpans is a tool that allows you to automate backups using Colin Percival's [Tarsnap](https://www.tarsnap.com) backup software and service.

 ratpans is still in an early stage of development and should not be relied upon for any purpose, ever.

 requirements
 ------------

-ratpans requires [Tarsnap](https://www.tarsnap.com/) <= 1.0.28, an active and funded Tarsnap account, Python <= 2.6 and PyYAML.
+ratpans requires Tarsnap <= 1.0.28, an active and funded Tarsnap account, Python <= 2.6 and PyYAML.

 usage
 -----